shred/tzxtools/README.md

 * `tzxwav` - Converts WAV file ZX Spectrum tape recordings to TZX files.

 See the [documentation](https://shredzone.org/docs/tzxtools/index.html) for how the tools are used.

+## TZX and TSX File Format References

+The TZX File Format is specified at [World of Spectrum](https://www.worldofspectrum.org/TZXformat.html).

+The TSX "ID 4B - Kansas City Standard" block is not a part of the specification.
+A documentation can be found at the [makeTSX wiki](https://github.com/nataliapc/makeTSX/wiki/Tutorial-How-to-generate-TSX-files#14-the-new-4b-block).

 ## Contribute